andrewaddo/awsbaseline/content/reliability/high availability/_index.md

 {{< youtube id="PnOFP4EZ6hs" >}}

-You can watch the video below that shows Skyscanner utilising principles such as fault isolation zone (multi-region), microservices, redundant components to ensure a highly available architecture for their 80M customers globally.
+**Customer Reference**: You can watch the video below that shows Skyscanner utilising principles such as fault isolation zone (multi-region), microservices, redundant components to ensure a highly available architecture for their 80M customers globally.

 {{< youtube id="99nNHsbwBpg&t=345s" >}}